Introduction

 encyclopedia.
 I am the founder and CEO of Hallucipedia.
 Hallucipedia is

-operating, and I earn revenue by selling subscriptions.
+operating, and I earn revenue for each generated article.

 Each of my current products has a blog, so you can learn more about these